na-na-hi/renget/archive/llm-training.md

 The process of fine-tuning involves several key steps.
 Firstly, a task-specific dataset is gathered, consisting of labeled examples relevant to the desired task.
 For example, if the task is instruct-tuning, a dataset of instruction-response pair is gathered.
 The fine-tuning dataset size is significantly smaller than the sets typically used for pre-training.

-Next, the pre-trained model is initialized with its previously learned parameters and architecture.
-The model is then trained on the task-specific dataset, optimizing its parameters to minimize a task-specific loss function.
-This loss function quantifies the difference between the model's predictions and the true labels provided in the dataset.
+Next, the pre-trained model is initialized with its previously learned parameters.
+The model is then trained on the task-specific dataset, optimizing its parameters to minimize a task-specific loss function (i.e. how "off" the model was from the desired result).

 During fine-tuning, the parameters of the pre-trained model are adjusted using gradient-based optimization algorithms such as [stochastic gradient descent (SGD)](https://towardsdatascience.com/stochastic-gradient-descent-clearly-explained-53d239905d31) or [Adam](https://arxiv.org/abs/1412.6980).
 The gradients are computed by backpropagating the loss through the model's layers, allowing the model to learn from its mistakes and update its parameters accordingly.